-We learn how to build and sail voyaging canoes from the last Polynesian people who are experienced in doing that using fully ancient methods, materials and tools.
-We document the technology and meanings of voyaging for the crews and communities involved.
-We create cultural and educational collaborations and international awareness of ancient arts as they as being practiced and learned and shared by Taumako artisans and wayfinders.
+We support learning how to build and sail voyaging canoes from the last Polynesian people who are experienced in doing that using fully ancient designs, methods, materials and tools.
+We document the technology and cultural meanings of voyaging for the crews and communities involved.
+We create educational collaborations and international awareness of ancient arts as they as being practiced and learned and shared by Taumako artisans and wayfinders.

 Where We Work

 We have worked in Temotu Province, Solomon Islands, since the Vaka Taumako Project officially started in 1996.
-Until now the international administrative office of the VTP has been located in Hawaii.
-As local capacities and resources are developed among the Taumako leadership, we are in the process of handing over control to the them.
-Local leadership is currently establishing a new charitable organization called the Vaka Taumako Project of the Solomon Islands (VTPSI).
-While we currently operate as a 501c3 non-profit organization registered in the United States, in the coming years, VTPSI will assume full administrative control of all of our programs and initiatives.
-Click the link to read or download VTPSI's Memorandum of Understanding.
+The international office of the VTP has been located in Hawaii.
+As local capacities and resources are developed among the Taumako leadership, they take control directly.
+Local leadership works through a charitable organization called the Vaka Taumako Project of the Solomon Islands/Vaka Valo Association (VTPSI/VVA, or just VVA).
+VVA will assume full administrative control of all of our programs and initiatives as soon as they have adequate communications and are self-supporting.
+Click the link to read or download VTPSI’s Memorandum of Understanding.